Skip to main content

 This document is known as the Notice to Appear.
 The government uses this notice to explain the reasons why someoe should be deported.

 The document above is a sample page, which has not been filled out.
-The one you have recieved contains your personal information.
+The one you have received contains your personal information.
 Included in this document is a list of facts known as allegations, and each of them appears numbered.
 These allegations usually include the following information: your country of origin, when you entered the United States, and the time period you were allowed to remain in the United States.
 In addition, if you have committed any crimes, that information could be included in this document.

 Further, the Notice to Appear will inform you of the reasons the Department of Homeland Security believes you should be subject to expulsion from the United States, and under which section of immigration law that belief is based.
 These reasons, known as charges, can include the following: that you entered the United States without permission, that you stayed in the country past the date of your visa, or that you have committed certain crimes.